 - Describe the nature of the disability (a recognizable diagnosis)

-- Include any recommendations that my help you succeed in the classroom
+- Include any recommendations/accommodations that may help you succeed in the classroom

 Once the disability has been verified, a confidential ADA Request for Accommodation notification will be forwarded to your instructors within one week of receipt by the Accessibility Services Office.
 Once documentation is complete, you must initiate contact with your instructors to review and discuss the agreed-upon accommodations for the class.
 HCC encourages early student-instructor communication for all students to support success.
 While documentation does not have to be provided each semester, you must register with Accessibility Services each semester.
 If you require assistance during an emergency evacuation, you must register with Accessibility Services at the beginning of each semester.